 Measuring the gender pay gap

-- Statistics New Zealand also favours using the median hourly earnings of women and men in full and part-time work, and explains its reasons for doing so here.
+Statistics New Zealand calculates New Zealand’s official gender pay gap as the difference between the median hourly earnings of women and men in full and part-time work.
+It explains its reasons for doing so here.

 The overall gender pay gap can also mask important differences in outcomes for groups of women.
 For instance, Māori and Pacific women have lower rates of pay compared to both women and men of other ethnicities.